 b) how they manifest and operate as historical processes and how they are presently lived;

-c) understanding and accountability for and of our own privileged positions as designers in relation to these histories and presents and how that shows up as a potential blocker to our end goal unless designed out.
+c) understanding and accountability for any of our privileged positions as designers about these histories and presents and how that shows up as a potential blocker to our end goal unless designed out.

 TWO.
 History is important.

-A historical lens provides the framework for analysis for what questions we might need to ask of the data in order to programme such predictive technology for equity rather than a continuation of a brutal past and status quo into the future.
+A historical lens provides the framework for analysis of what questions we might need to ask of the data to program such predictive technology for equity rather than a continuation of a brutal past and status quo into the future.